-Great effort is required to arrest decay and restore vigor. –Horace
+“Great effort is required to arrest decay and restore vigor.” –Horace

-But in the long run, guys who successfully stay off porn aren’t necessarily guys who never relapsed.
-Rather, they’re guys who knew how to handle their relapse after it happened, then got back in the saddle, and prevented it from happening again.
+But in the long run, people who successfully stay off porn aren’t necessarily those who never relapsed.
+Rather, they’re people who knew how to handle their porn relapse after it happened, then got back in the saddle, and prevented it from happening again.

 Anytime you make changes for the better, you risk relapse.
 Anyone who’s ever dieted, quit smoking, or given up a bad habit can confirm this.
 To strive for something better is to risk going back to old ways, since we’re creatures who are inclined to deeply ingrained patterns.

-Relapse is Always Possible, Never Inevitable
+Remember: Relapse Is Always Possible, Never Inevitable.

 In the New Testament, John said something along these lines when he wrote, “My little children, these things I write to you so that you may not sin.
 And if anyone sins, we have an Advocate with the Father; Jesus Christ the righteous” (I John 2:1).